 We are going to grow our own lettuce for a salad party in a few months!
 In the fall, you learned how to plant seeds outdoors.
-Indoor planting is the same only we use containers and artificial light.
+Indoor planting is the same except that we use containers and artificial light.

-- Go over steps 1-10 of the Planting Seeds directions (attached). - Have several students help you demonstrate the process in the planting area. - Each group (5) will plant their own 6" pot with seeds.
-Divide up the planting steps so that each student in the group has a job. - The students who are not planting will stay at their tables and work on their journal pages. - Put the plant tags in the containers, cover with the clear plastic, and place them under the lights. - Hang the plant care instructions close to the plant lab and read the instructions to the class. - Have the lights about 1-2 inches above the soil.
-As the plants grow, move the lights up keeping them 2-3 inches above the plants. - Spray the soil so that the seeds do not dry out as they are sprouting, but do not keep the soil soggy. - Remove the plastic after the seedlings are about $\frac{1}{2}$ tall so that they will not mold.
+- Show the plant lab light frame to the students.
+Plug it in and hear the oohs and ahs! - Demonstrate, using the planting supplies, how to plant seeds in the containers.
+Repeat the demonstration with assistance from some of the students. - Each group (5) will plant their own 6" pot with seeds.
+Divide up the planting steps so that each student in the group has a job.
+Assist with each group. - Explain the journal pages so that the students who are not planting can stay at their tables and work on their journal pages. - Put the plant tags in the containers, insert toothpicks, cover the containers with the clear plastic, and place them under the lights. - Read the plant care instructions to the class and hang the instructions by the plant lab. - Have the lights about 1-2 inches above the soil. - As the plants grow, move the lights up to keep them 2-3 inches above the leaves. - Spray the soil so that the seeds do not dry out as they are sprouting, but do not keep the soil soggy. - Remove the plastic after the seedlings are about $\frac{1}{2}$ tall so that they will not mold.

-Question: What do you think will happen to our seeds in the pots?
+Question: What do you think will happen to your seeds in the pots?
+We'll watch them carefully over the next few weeks!